MICHAELMUNAVU83/leaderboard/README.md

 - Type git clone `https://github.com/MICHAELMUNAVU83/leaderboard.git`
 - Go to the repository folder in your command prompt `cd  leaderboard`
 - Run npm install to install the dev dependencies for linters and node sass.
+- Run npm start to run the website from your local machine